 You should try to put your joints through a full range of motion at least once a day to combat stiffness.
 This requires physical activity, which is also a great way to stay fit and healthy.
 Regular exercise reduces your risk of many serious medical conditions.
-However, some high-impact exercises can cause a flare-up in arthritis symptoms.
+However, some high-impact exercises can cause flare-ups in arthritis symptoms.
 Try swimming, walking, or gentle cycling, all of which put less strain on the joints.

-Try to notice how much your joints can handle, and learn when you need to rest.
+Notice how much your joints can handle and learn when you need to rest.
 Be careful to minimise stress on your joints while carrying out everyday tasks.
 You should always spread the weight of an object that you are carrying, for example.

 - Keep important items in easy to reach places.

 - Use a handrail to help get up and down the stairs.

 - Use long-handled tools to picks things up or to clean.

 It is also very important to stick to a healthy diet if you have arthritis.
 Eating healthy foods will give your body the nutrients it needs and help you to maintain a healthy weight.
 Your diet needs to include the following: